Travis Henry: 1997 season

 Henry did not play much in his freshman season due to a very crowded and talented backfield, which contained future NFL running backs Jamal Lewis and Shawn Bryson.
 He recorded two rushes for four yards on the season.

 1998 season

 In his sophomore season, Henry was a member of the 1998 National Championship team.
 In regular season play, he made 176 rushing attempts for 970 yards and four touchdowns as well as four receptions for 31 yards.
-In the National Championship game against Florida State played at the Fiesta Bowl, Henry had 19 rushes for 28 yards and one reception for nine yards.
+In the National Championship game against Florida State played at the Fiesta Bowl, Henry had 19 rushes for 28 yards and one reception for nine yards in the 23–16 win.

 1999 season

 In the 1999 season, Henry continued to share the backfield with fellow running back Jamal Lewis and collected 125 carries for 790 yards and eight touchdowns.

 2000 season

 In Henry's senior season, in which he rushed 253 times for 1,314 yards and 11 touchdowns, he was named first-team All-SEC by the Associated Press and the Sporting News.

 Henry holds the school records for yards rushing (3,078), rushing attempts (556), and 100-yard performances (15).
 He was nicknamed "Cheese" by his strength and conditioning coach for being as tough and strong as a block of government cheese.